JTatum95/JTatum95.github.io/README.md

 ## Open Source Projects

-Bash-Snippets
+###Bash-Snippets - Bash Scripting
 I contributed to this repository by adding a feature to display detailed information on movies searches.
 This was created through bash scripting and the OMDb API.

 ## Personal Projects

-MissionCostaRica - WordPress development
+###MissionCostaRica - WordPress development
 This is a functional and published website that my parents use for mission work.
 I grew up as a missionary in Costa Rica, where my parents are continuing to serve the people of Costa Rica and neighboring countries.
 I help maintain and customize this website to better reach anyone who would like to participate in their work.

-webConversions - Bash Scripting
+###webConversions - Bash Scripting
 This repository is a collection of scripts to convert px, em and rem to facilitate web design.
 These scripts were created for the bash shell on a UNIX system.

-SnakeOil - WordPress development
+###SnakeOil - WordPress development
 This blog was designed to have hands-on experience with WordPress and is not actually used beyond practice.
 I made this website from a default WordPress template that I customized.

+###This Page - Jekyll
-Website design - This website was designed using Jekyll and GitHub Pages default theme "Tactile"
+This website was designed using Jekyll and GitHub Pages default theme "Tactile"